 - Personifies resilience and recovers well

 - Defines personal intentions and chooses actions accordingly

-Our Advance program (see link below for more information) was created to help students make the transition from graduation to living independently in the working world.
+Our Advance Program was created to help students make the transition from graduation to living independently in the working world.
 Advance is a program designed to give young adults with learning and social differences the tools and daily habits that provide a successful transition to an independent life.
 Our program is customized for each participant’s success, including college support, job coaching, social relationship development, and independent living support to fully facilitate the transition to adulthood.